Vire7777/TG2-Legacy/README.md

 Download link : https://github.com/Vire7777/TG2-Legacy/archive/master.zip

 In Progress
-- No entry for court date in journal.
-Judge always no shows --Fixed
 - If attacking building and someone attacks you.
 Character keeps throwing torch (dumb)
 - Watched thug attack bank and guard just stood there watching
-- Accuse Witch broken (weird) --Fixed
-- Hedge tavern girl assigned to dance always stops dancing and needs to be reassigned
+- Officesession vote draw should go to current officeholder
+- Dynasty AI are voting against own dynasty in officesesstion
 - Waylay issues
 - Watch tower balancing
+- Hedge tavern girl assigned to dance always stops dancing and needs to be reassigned
+- [Fixed] Can not ride a horse if not owned a castle (country estate or more)
+- [Fixed] No entry for court date in journal.
+Judge always no shows
+- [Fixed] Accuse Witch broken (weird)
-- Pest house bugs -- Fixed (can attack all building except state)
+- [Fixed] Pest house bugs -- can attack all building except state
-- Mead not working -- Fixed (no bug but added experience reward)
+- [Fixed] Mead not working -- no bug but added experience reward
-- Officesession vote draw should go to current officeholder
-- Dynasty AI are voting against own dynasty in officesesstion

 Fixes Provided in Legacy 2.02
 - Possible hospital bug where workers are going to hospital when not sick [Finished] <---Needs testing.
 Mostly Vanilla code should be fixed.